The Kp index: any good for aurora chasing?

 The auroral zone corresponds to high geomagnetic latitudes where the aurora is the most frequent.
 Even during low geomagnetic activity, the aurora often dances in the sky at these latitudes.
 Just remember the Kiruna K index jumping to 5 (typically meaning nice aurora) whereas the global average was only 2!
 You typically need more powerful storms corresponding to a Kp of minimum 5 to start seeing some aurora on the horizon at lower geomagnetic latitudes in the sub-auroral zone.

-Can I use the the Kp index for aurora chasing or forecasting?
+Can I use the Kp for aurora chasing or forecasting?

 The short answer is NO. Despite popular belief, the Kp index is not a good source for aurora forecasting and nowcasting.
 There are several reasons why.